thuml/Anomaly-Transformer/README.md

 bash ./scripts/PSM.sh
 ```

+Especially, we use the adjustment operation [Xu et al, 2018](https://arxiv.org/pdf/1802.03903.pdf) for model evaluation.
+If you have questions about this, please see this [issue](https://github.com/thuml/Anomaly-Transformer/issues/14) or email us.

 ## Main Result

 We compare our model with 15 baselines, including THOC, InterFusion, etc. **Generally,  Anomaly-Transformer achieves SOTA.**